ChrstphrHll/npc_gen/students/Eune Eldratha.md

 ---
 ### Description
 - 2nd year Triton Druid in Elkenval
-- curly white hair that's braided with blue ribbon (long), Violet Red eyes, and Emerald Green skin
+- shoulder length curly strawberry blond hair that's plain, Violet Red eyes, and Emerald Green skin
 - Is Unreligious and Libidinous, and has Forgiveness as their ideal

 ### Organizations